Time Management During a Crisis

-As we worked through changing our mindsets, *students shared tips and techniques that they, themselves, had been using to work through their challenges*, including:
+As we worked through changing our mindsets, students shared tips and techniques that they had been using to work through their challenges, such as:

 - Plan for 50 minutes of productive work for every hour.
 Use the remaining ten minutes to check in with yourself or finish some quick task

 - For enhanced focus, try the Pomodoro Technique , an interval breakdown technique where you create a checklist, work on a task for some time by setting a timer, and then take a short break based on your accomplishment

 - Keep a relaxed smile on your face and relax your eyes, which induces the release of endorphins in the brain—so smile as much as you can

 - Try to separate your workspace from your areas of leisure/sleep/rest